rackspace/runway/docs/source/cfngin/configuration.rst

 running current configuration, with the current configuration's values taking priority over the values in ``vpc.yaml``.

 Dictionary Stack Names & Hook Paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To allow remote configs to be selectively overridden, stack names & hook_ paths are defined as dictionaries.
+To allow remote configs to be selectively overridden, stack names & :ref:`hook <term-cfngin-hook>` paths are defined as dictionaries.

 .. code-block:: yaml